andrewtran1991/ecommerce-analytics-abtest/README.md

 ## 📖 Overview
 This project simulates the role of a **data scientist at an e-commerce company**.
 The goal is to analyze customer behavior, design and evaluate an **A/B experiment**, and build predictive **machine learning models** to forecast customer purchasing propensity.

+## Project Framing
+What kind of products selling?
+What trends product sell?

 It covers the **entire data science workflow**:
 - API → Data Collection
 - Cleaning & Feature Engineering